Sandy4321/unsocml16/README.md

 We are happy to help and would like to thank the community and Joseph giving us this courtesy.
 As it was proposed, unofficial event will consist of 3 parts:
 - **Afterparty of official SOCML16** [Jack Crawford](https://github.com/jackccrawford) kindly offered to host afterparty of the official event to be held on Friday, October 7th, at around 6-7 pm.
-- **Unofficial SOCML16** 12-hours working sessions, consisted of 4 teams tackling [Special Projects](https://openai.com/blog/special-projects/) for OpenAI.
+- **Unofficial SOCML16** 12-hours working session consisted of 4 teams tackling [Special Projects](https://openai.com/blog/special-projects/) for OpenAI.
 Each group is limited to 10 members max.
 Read the details about the format below.
 - **Meetup** for the overflow attendees.
 This will be a regular gathering for the community.

 ##Unofficial SOCML16 Format